vaclavrozhon/vaclavrozhon.github.io/polylog.md

     teaser: /assets/images/vv_alps.jpg
 ---

-<h3>Videos on polylog</h3>

-Check out the algorithm videos of the Polylog team!
 We create videos about algorithmic topics, focusing on ideas that are not as well-known as they should be, or presenting well-known ideas in at least a slightly different way.
 Ideally, our videos could be of interest to a very broad range of people interested in algorithms and computer science.